Pets in Retirement | Burnham Waters in Essex celebrates National Pet Day

 If you have decided to get a dog in retirement, then you might be trying to decide between getting a puppy, or perhaps a rescue dog.
 Local vets, EdgeWood Veterinary Group have some useful tips and advice to consider, before making a decision.

-Pets are very much welcome at Burnham Waters, and as we create our new community for the over 55’s here.
-There will be lots of opportunities to make new friends and to meet with likeminded people.
+Pets are very much welcome at Burnham Waters.
+As we create our new community for the over 55s here, there will be lots of opportunities to make new friends and to meet with likeminded people.

 Call our friendly sales team today on 01621 861559, or if you have any questions, you can email us at info@burnhamwaters.co.uk.
 Don’t forget to scroll to the bottom of our home page and sign up to our newsletter for all the latest news on our community.